noir-lang/noir/circuits/specs/src/architecture/kernel-circuits/contract-deployment-kernel.md

             - If `newCallStackItem.isDelegateCall == true`:
                 - Assert `newCallStackItem.callContext == contractDeploymentCall.callContext`
             - Else:
-                - Assert `newCallStackItem.callContext.msgSender == contractDeploymentCall.functionSignature.contractAddress`
+                - Assert `newCallStackItem.callContext.msgSender == contractDeploymentCall.functionData.contractAddress`
-                - Assert `newCallStackItem.callContext.storageContractAddress == newCallStackItem.functionSignature.contractAddress`
+                - Assert `newCallStackItem.callContext.storageContractAddress == newCallStackItem.functionData.contractAddress`
     - Push the contents of these call stacks onto the kernel circuit's `end.contractDeploymentCallStack` and `end.l1CallStack`.
         - It would be nice if these 'pushes' could result in tightly-packed stacks.